5 Days Helambu Trek

 From there, you ascend the steep trails through the lush green forest.
 The forest is filled with colorful shades of rhododendron, oak trees, bamboo trees, etc.

-Then you walk downhill till you arrive at Magen Goth.
-This place has few lodges to offer and sheds for keeping domestic animals.
-Then you again start ascending through the enchanting forest, viewing the different species of flora and fauna.
+Then, you walk downhill until you arrive at Magen Goth.
+This place offers a few lodges and sheds for keeping domestic animals.
+Then, you start ascending through the enchanting forest, viewing the different species of flora and fauna.

-At the end of this trail, you reach Tharepati, the highest point of your trek.
-It is at an elevation of 3650 m.
-You get a magnificent view of mountain peaks such as Dorje Lakpa, Gaurishankar, Jugal, etc.
+At the end of this trail, you reach Tharepati, the highest point of your trek, at an elevation of 3650 m.
+You can admire the magnificent views of mountain peaks such as Dorje Lakpa, Gaurishankar, Jugal, etc.

 You will be staying overnight in one of the lodges.